Multiple vulnerabilities have been found in OpenSSL that can result in either Denial of Service or information disclosure.

 revision >= 0.9.8z_p15

-OpenSSL is an Open Source toolkit implementing the Secure Sockets Layer (SSL v2/v3) and Transport Layer Security (TLS v1) as well as a general purpose cryptography library.
+OpenSSL is an Open Source toolkit implementing the Secure Sockets Layer and Transport Layer Security as well as a general purpose cryptography library.

 Multiple vulnerabilities have been found in OpenSSL.
-Please review the CVE identifiers and the upstream advisory referenced below for details:
+Please review the CVE identifiers referenced below for details.

-A remote attacker can utilize multiple vectors to cause Denial of Service or Information Disclosure.
+A remote attacker can cause Denial of Service and information disclosure.

 There is no known workaround at this time.